 Several groups of dolphins appeared before the day was over, or the same school returned again and again, giving us ample opportunity for observing them.
 One thing we noticed right away was the criss-cross of white scratches they all bore on their gray backs and flanks.
 It seemed that part of their interest in a boat was the opportunity it gave them to remove parasites by running themselves against the keel, which could account for the scratches, but we were never able to verify this suspicion.
 One female dolphin was accompanied by her cub who followed her closely wherever she went, maintaining its position under and to one side of her tail and never straying more than a foot or two away.
 Together they gave a beautiful exhibition of perfectly synchronized, close formation swimming.
 Between members of the school we saw no collisions regardless of how closely they gathered under the stem.
-They swam about under and over one another without interference, and even rose to breath in tandam or side by side with never a bump.
+They swam about under and over one another without interference, and even rose to breath in tandem or side by side with never a bump.
 And all the time they watched us, and almost comically seemed to pose for a camera.

 As we approached Tower Island in the afternoon we were visited by a delegation of another kind.
 Frigate birds came flying out to investigate us, expecting the handouts they so often received from fishing boats.
 They followed us closely, gliding along beside the rail barely out of reach and landing on our mast heads and rigging.
 Not to disappoint them we tossed out scraps of meat which immediately attracted larger numbers until they became so bold as to pluck the food from our hands.
-They are very skillful in retrieving morsels from the sea in their long hooked bills by a perfectly coordinated dip of the head as they flew over, seldom missing even tiny pieces.
+They were very skillful in retrieving morsels from the sea in their long hooked bills by a perfectly coordinated dip of the head as they flew over, seldom missing even tiny pieces.
 And to snatch in mid-air a piece of meat thrown out was no trick for them.
 If the food sank quickly, however, they were unable to recover it because they do not dive and rarely alight on the water.
 But boobies who were also circling the boats beyond the zone of frigates plunged after the scraps they missed without hesitation.
-Boobies and their near relations the gannets are the most fearless diving birds, They drop into the sea after fish from a great height - a hundred feet or even more. / A squadron of boobies circling above a shoal of mullet dive into them over and over like a rain of arrows or a flight of kamikazes, only they survive.
-When vulnerable fish are sighted, away they go without hesitation, aiming for the target regardless of its position.
-They strike the water at whatever angle the quarry is seen, straight down or on a long glide, so little time do they allow between sighting and execution of the attack.
+Boobies and their near relations the gannets are the most fearless diving birds, and will drop into the sea after fish from a great height - a hundred feet or even more.